sblunt/orbitize/docs/mcmc.rst

 Here, we will explain how to sample an orbit posterior using MCMC techniques.
 MCMC samplers take some time to fully converge on the complex posterior, but should be able to explore all posteriors in roughly the same amount of time (unlike OFTI).
 We will use the parallel-tempered version of the affine invariant sample from the emcee package, as the parallel tempering helps the walkers get out of local minima.
+Parallel-tempering can be disabled by setting the number of temperatures to 1, and will revert back to using the regular ensemble sampler from emcee.

 Read in Data and Set up System
 -------------------------------